 Caring for Water Sprite

 Water Sprite is an easy-care plant that is among the fastest growing goldfish tank favourites.
 It needs moderate lighting levels and a pH of around 6.5-7.

 The plant is a good choice for the novice goldfish keeper, and is great at removing excess nutrients from the water.

 It does not have any special nutritional requirements, but adding a good quality general purpose fertilizer with Co2 to the water will encourage growth and really make your plants thrive.

 As the plant reproduces quickly, one specimen can remain viable in the tank for many years.

 Keeping Water Sprite with goldfish

-Where to buy Water Sprite
+Where to buy it

-Try to select a medium sized plant rather than a small one for a lone purchase, or consider buying three or four of the plants to get you started and give them a chance to grow and reproduce before your goldfish eat them all!
+Alternatively, consider buying three or four plants to get you started.
+This will give them a chance to grow and reproduce before your goldfish eat them all!